Oliver Wendell Holmes

 Now you know what the goal is for the brainstorming session, and what resources you will have available to work with, you can start thinking about who you need to invite for the session to make it a success.

 Gathering a group of people from within one department is the common way to create a group of participants.
 When working on a financial topic, gather people from the finance department.
 When working on an HR topic, gather people from the HR department.
-(Although this can work, I would advise to mix in a few outsiders for a different perspective on the topic at hand)
+(Although this can work, I would advise mixing in a few outsiders for a different perspective on the topic at hand)

 Managers from Different Departments